 The first pattern of the PJI badge resembled the British Army parachutist badge or ‘lightbulb’ but on dark blue backing as used by the RAF with a stylised laurel wreath.
 Introduced in 1942, the PJI trade badge was very similar to the RAF Bomb Disposal badge instituted in January 1941.

-In the photograph above of Wing Commander Benito congratulating a newly-qualified sergeant from 152nd (Indian) Parachute Battalion at Chaklala in 1943, the Army PJI –– identifiable by his putties and by the Army parachute wings on his shoulder –– wears a tropical version of the early PJI badge above his stripes.
-Unlike the machine-embroidered RAF red-on-khaki version, this NCO’s PJI badge seems to comprise a white motif on a pale background, suggesting locally-produced badge to Army specifications.
+In the photograph above, Wing Commander Benito congratulates the first Indian to earn his parachute wings, Sergeant Ranga Raj of 152nd (Indian) Parachute Battalion, at Chaklala in 1943.
+The Army PJI –– identifiable by his putties and by the Army parachute wings on his shoulder –– with his hand on Sgt Raj’s shoulder wears a tropical version of the early PJI badge above his stripes.
+Unlike the machine-embroidered RAF red-on-khaki version, this NCO’s PJI badge seems to comprise a white motif on a pale background, suggesting a locally-produced badge to Army specifications.

 Like the PTI badge and other instructors’ badges, NCOs and Senior NCOs wore the wartime PJI badge on their upper right sleeves above their stripes and below their parachute wings.
 Commissioned PJIs also wore the badge on their right arms but on a pale blue brassard which was removed when the officer was not on duty.